section-engineering-education/engineering-education/content/articles/implementation-of-fuzzy-logic-in-matlab/index.md

 We can have `n` number of rules for the `n` members of function.

-For simplicity, we will take these number of membership functions to be `3`.
+For simplicity, we will take this number of membership functions to be `3`.

 > If we keep increasing the member's frequency, the number of rules will keep increasing.